-In regards to the ABA, CJA's May 27, 1996 letter to Chairman Hatch (Exhibit "A-1", p.
-125) highlighted the Critique's evidentiary significance in establishing
+CJA's May 27, 1996 letter (Exhibit "A-1", p.
+125) highlights the evidentiary significance of the Critique in establishing

 "not the publicly-perceived partisan issue of whether the ratings of the ABA's Standing Committee on Federal Judiciary are contaminated by a 'liberal' agenda.
-Rather, ...the issue that must concern all Americans: the gross deficiency of the ABA's judicial screening in failing to make proper threshold determinations of 'competence', 'integrity' and 'temperament'." (emphasis in the original)
+Rather, . . . the issue that must concern all Americans: the gross deficiency of the ABA's judicial screening in failing to make proper threshold determinations of 'competence', 'integrity' and 'temperament'." (emphasis in the original)